 How to Evict a Tenant

-It’s every property manager’s nightmare – the dreaded eviction.
-Evicting a tenant is a lengthy and costly process that happens when a tenant refuses to pay rent or violates their lease.
-In most cases, the property manager must go through the legal system to evict the tenant.
-This process varies from state to state, but we can provide the basic steps so you know what you’re dealing with.
+It’s every property manager’s nightmare—the dreaded eviction.
+Evicting a tenant is a lengthy and costly process that landlords typically initiate when a tenant refuses to pay rent or violates their lease.

 Reasons You Might Evict a Tenant